-- B.7.3 The competitors' briefing must be attended by the competitors, jury, judges, operational officials and team managers; the object being to define operating procedures. - B.7.4 The daily briefing must be attended the competitors and the team managers; the object being to define the day's program. - B.7.5 Met briefing should be attended by the competitors and the team managers. - B.7.6 Landing briefing must be attended by jury, judges, team managers and all competitors; the object being to define procedures, circuit discipline, signals, etc. - B.7.7 At the beginning of the championship a judges briefing will be given by the international chief judge, attended by all international judges and the local chief judge.
+- B.7.3 The competitors' briefing must be attended by the competitors, jury, judges, operational officials and team managers; the object being to define operating procedures. - B.7.4 The daily briefing must be attended by the competitors and the team managers; the object being to define the day's program. - B.7.5 Met briefing should be attended by the competitors and the team managers. - B.7.6 At the beginning of the championship a judges briefing will be given by the international chief judge, attended by all international judges and the local chief judge.